Clockknight/Clockknight.github.io/demo.md

 ### Test
 To make a line break
 end a line with two spaces

+Start a new paragraph with two newlines
-otherwise your text will Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.

 *Italicized text uses * or _*